William E. Castle: Harvard and Drosophila

 Castle returned to Harvard in 1897.
 His early work focused on embryology, but after the rediscovery of Mendelian genetics in 1900, he turned to mammalian genetics, especially that of the guinea pig.
+That same year, he was elected to the American Academy of Arts and Sciences.

 In 1903 Castle intervened in the debate on mathematical foundations of Mendelian genetics.
 He corrected some tentative work of Udny Yule on breeding by deliberate selection and genetics.
 In so doing, he anticipated what has now become known as the Hardy–Weinberg law.
 Formulated in the terms "as soon as selection is arrested the race remains stable at the degree of purity then attained", it appeared in his paper of November that year.

 At Harvard, Charles W. Woodworth suggested to Castle that Drosophila might be used for genetical work.
 Castle was the first to use the fruit fly Drosophila melanogaster, and it was his work that inspired T.H.
 Morgan to use Drosophila and the basis of Morgan's 1933 Nobel Prize.